zixinyang9109/LiverMatch/README.md

 # LiverMatch - Learning Feature Descriptors for Pre- and Intra-operative Point Cloud Matching for Laparoscopic Liver Registration

 ### Introduction
-In this project, we show promising results of using learning-based descriptors for initial rigid registration in laparoscopic liver registration (LLS).
+In this project, we show promising results of using learning-based descriptors/correspondence for initial rigid registration in laparoscopic liver registration (LLS).

 ### Install
 ```